ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/settings/replication.markdown

 {NOTE:Note}

-In earlier version of RavenDB, enabling the replication bundle wasn't possible for an existing databases.
-Now it is.
+Since version 3.5, enabling the replication bundle is possible for an existing databases.

 ![Figure 5.
 Settings.
 Replication.
 Enable Replication Bundle.](images/settings_replication-5.png)

 {NOTE/}

+{WARNING:Warning}

+This is not recommended if your database already contain documents.
+For more information read about influence on metadata in [Advanced replication details](../../../server/kb/advanced-replication-details).

+{WARNING/}

 ## Related articles